-A good casting reel is what is needed to get the right balance between casting performance and a drag that can withstand the might of a large musky once hooked.
+A good casting reel is what is needed to get the right balance between casting performance and drag that can withstand the might of a large musky once hooked.

-Spinning reels are fine but the do tend to be a little bit heavy in the larger sizes and can make your arm a lot more fatigued at the end of a long day of casting.
+Spinning reels are fine but they do tend to be a little bit heavy in the larger sizes and can make your arm a lot more fatigued at the end of a long day of casting.

-For the majority of musky fishermen a 300 or 400 sized reel is ideal.
+For the majority of musky fishermen, a 300 or 400 sized reel is ideal.

-Not only do they have a larger line capacity, but they also have the a much higher drag rating and far more durable internal gears and components.
+Not only do they have a larger line capacity, but they also have a much higher drag rating and far more durable internal gears and components.